-For new development, a residential lobby/elevator is required on the ground floor in all buildings with residential uses on upper floors.
+For new development, a residential lobby is required on the ground floor in all buildings with residential uses on upper floors.
 Commercial uses on the first floor may have a secondary entrance from this lobby as long as the primary commercial entrance is from the sidewalk on the street.
 Rehabilitation projects that change the use to a public facility must meet all American Disability Act (ADA) standards.
+All standards set forth by the Illinois Accessibility Code and Federal guidelines apply for all new development regarding access in multi-story mixed-use and residential buildings.
 The Chief Building official will have the ability to review and approve departures in conformance with the Illinois Accessibility Code.